The Bachelor Finale Pt. 1

 The Bachelor Finale Recap

 I’m livid and honestly, triggered by Barb’s behavior.
 I liked Peter on Hannah’s season but he did not deliver that Peter this season.
-However, I think these past few episodes have given some insight to why Peter is the way that he is.
+However, I think these past few episodes have given some insight into why Peter is the way that he is.
 That’s not to excuse his actions or behavior but did let me empathize with him more.
 I do wish Hannah Ann all the good things and that her heart has the time to heal properly and she finds the love she deserves.
 Plus I’d love to see her and Hannah Brown becomes best friends.

 And on the other side, I do wish Peter and Madison the best and that things work out for them as they navigate this mess.
 And I hope Barb either fixes her distasteful attitude or Peter moves far, far away from her.
 Lord help whoever ends up with Barb as a mother-in-law has wine on hand at all times.